The Bankrate promise

-You can also check for additional cash back offers if you have an American Express credit card, a cash back credit card from Chase or a rewards credit card from Capital One.
+You can also check for additional cash back offers if you have a credit card from American Express, Chase or Capital One.
 Each of these card issuers has additional offers you can add to your card to gain extra savings or earn more cash back.

-With Capital One Offers, for example, individuals who have flat-rate cash back credit cards like the Capital One Quicksilver Cash Rewards Credit Card or Capital One QuicksilverOne Rewards Credit Card can earn more cash back.
-To do so, they simply log in to their Capital One account and navigate to the shopping portal—from there, they can click “Save Now” to be taken to a retailer’s site to shop and earn additional rewards when they checkout.
+For example, with Capital One Offers, individuals with cash back credit cards like the Capital One Quicksilver Cash Rewards Credit Card or Capital One QuicksilverOne Rewards Credit Card can earn more cash back with particular retailers.
+To do so, they simply log in to their Capital One account and navigate to the shopping portal—from there, they can click “Save Now” to be taken to a retailer’s site to shop and earn additional rewards when they check out.

 Cash back percentages vary from store to store, and there are usually limits that cap how much additional cash back you can earn.
 Either way, these special offers are all given on top of the cash back you would normally earn with your credit card.
 They’re also easy to add to your card and use, so you should try to take advantage if you can.

 Meanwhile, it’s hard to imagine how you could maximize cash back without keeping your eyes on your balance and monthly payment.
 After all, the high interest rates credit cards charge can cost you a lot more than you’re earning in cash back.